mlabs-haskell/cardano-open-oracle-protocol/README.md

 []
 ```

-As expected, there's no more Fact Statements available in the system.
+As expected, there are no more Fact Statements available in the system.

 #### 10. Garbage collecting obsolete Certificate UTxOs

-The COOP Publisher operators can also manage reclaiming the [Min UTxO
+The COOP Publisher operators can also manage the reclaiming of [Min UTxO
 Ada](https://docs.cardano.org/native-tokens/minimum-ada-value-requirement) they
 had to pay for each [Certificate
 UTxO](coop-docs/02-plutus-protocol.md#cert-validator) they created when issuing